shubhomoydas/LogAnalysis/README.md

 The disadvantage of trying to model the user/IP is that we would have no prediction for a new user under this model.
 Another issue is that currently the model uses Markov model of first order.
 This is probably not very accurate.
 But using higher order Markov models would take more memory.

 There are other options as well for predicting average session times for an IP for instance using some kind of regression on the IP address.
 A rough analysis in R using simple linear model shows that the coefficients for individual parts of the IP do come out [somewhat] significant.
 I find this surprising.
 However, the coefficients suggest that (for practical purposes) we would be no worse off than predicting simply the global average session time.

+A sample command for computing average session duration with operation '7' is:

+    spark-submit --master local[4] target/WeblogChallenge-0.1.0-jar-with-dependencies.jar 7 220.226.206.7

+The response is:

+    Predicted avg session duration for ip 220.226.206.7 is 241.0019974519274

+From the data, it seems like the above prediction is a long way off.

+A sample command for computing average # session unique urls with operation '8' is:

+    spark-submit --master local[4] target/WeblogChallenge-0.1.0-jar-with-dependencies.jar 8 117.195.91.36

+The response is:

+    Predicted avg unique urls for ip 117.195.91.36 is 3.923076882929557